BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 - Minimum DSCR of 1.0 to 1.25, depending on the lender

-- Cash-out allowed, which is how you recover your invested capital
+- Cash-out allowed — this is how you recover your invested capital

 - Available for LLCs and other entity structures